 Emails raise questions about ex-Texas congressman, new job

-VICTORIA, Texas (AP) — A former Texas congressman had tried steering a federal contract to the owner of a business who gave him a $160,000-a-year job after the congressman resigned amid sexual harassment allegations, according to a newspaper investigation published Sunday.
+VICTORIA, Texas (AP) — Records show that a former Texas congressman had tried steering a federal contract to the owner of a business who gave him a $160,000-a-year job after the congressman resigned amid sexual harassment allegations.

-The Victoria Advocate is suing the port over allegations of open meetings law violations when it hired Farenthold.
-In a deposition this month, Farenthold said his favor to Boyd wasn't exceptional.
+The Victoria Advocate is suing the port over allegations of violating open meetings laws when it hired Farenthold.

 Information from: The Victoria Advocate, http://www.victoriaadvocate.com